-In view of the urgency of the matter, and of the irreversibility of the punishment of the death penalty, we call upon the authorities in Somaliland as a matter of urgency to take all necessary measures to prevent the execution of Mr. Abdullahi Ali, which on the facts available to us may constitute a violation of applicable international human rights standards, and thus an arbitrary execution.
+In view of the urgency of the matter, and of the irreversibility of the punishment of the death penalty, we call upon your Excellency's Government as a matter of urgency to take all necessary measures to prevent the execution of Mr. Abdullahi Ali, which on the facts available to us may constitute a violation of applicable international human rights standards, and thus an arbitrary execution.
 We further urge you to commute Mr. Ali's death sentence.
 In addition, we urge you to provide effective protection to Mr. Ali and his family from any risk of retribution or revenge killing and, where appropriate, to facilitate a settlement to avoid further violence.

-Without making any judgment as to the accuracy of the information made available to us, the above allegations appear to be in contravention of the right of every individual to life, security, and not to be arbitrarily deprived of life, as set out in article 3 of the Universal Declaration of Human Rights (UDHR) and article 6 of the International Covenant on Civil and Political Rights (ICCPR).
+Without making any judgment as to the accuracy of the information made available to us, the above allegations appear to be in contravention of the right of every individual to life, security, and not to be arbitrarily deprived of life, as set out in article 3 of the Universal Declaration of Human Rights (UDHR) and article 6 of the International Covenant on Civil and Political Rights (ICCPR), which Somalia acceded on 24 Jan 1990.